wp-plugins/ezanga-contextual/readme.txt

 	- https://trafficadvisors.ezanga.com/

-== How Do I Sign up for Traffic Advisors? ==

-1) Sign up for a Traffic Advisors account at https://trafficadvisors.ezanga.com/#Signup.

-2) Shortly after completing the form, you will receive a confirmation email with directions to complete the signup process.

-3) After filling out your contact information, you’ll be taken to a source request form.
-Enter your WordPress blog’s information in the ‘Source Information’ section and complete the rest of the form.

-4) Go to ‘AdTypes’ -> ‘Contextual Advertising’ -> ‘Create New Ad Unit.’

-5) To get your InText token for the plugin, create a new ad unit using your blog as the source.

 == Installation ==

-1) Upload the eZanga plugin to your blogs plugin folder: "wordpress/wp-content/plugins".
+1) Upload the eZanga plugin to your blog's plugin folder: "wordpress/wp-content/plugins".

-2) log in to your wordpress sites: www.yourWebSite.com/wp-admin/
+2) log in to your WordPress sites: www.yourWebSite.com/wp-admin/

 3) From the sidebar click: "Plugins".